Introduction to EMC

 In the 1990's, the European Union adopted EMC regulations that went well beyond the FCC requirements.
 The European regulations limited unintentional emissions from appliances, medical equipment and a wide variety of electronic devices that were exempt from the FCC requirements.
 In addition, the European Union established requirements for the electromagnetic immunity of these devices and defined procedures for testing the susceptibility of electronic systems to radiated electromagnetic fields, conducted power and signal line noise, and electrostatic discharge.

-The impact of these regulations was overwhelming because for the first time engineers, managers, and corporate presidents were made painfully aware of what it means to have an EMC problem.
-At a time when the market for computers was mushrooming, many of the latest, most advanced designs were being held back because they were unable to meet government EMI requirements.
+The impact of these regulations was overwhelming.
+At a time when the market for computers was growing exponentially, many of the latest, most advanced designs were being held back because they were unable to meet government EMC requirements.
 Companies formed EMC departments and advertised for EMC engineers.
 An entire industry emerged to supply shielding materials, ferrites, and filters to computer companies.
 EMC short courses, test labs, magazines, and consultants began appearing throughout the world.
-The international attention focused on EMC encouraged additional research.
-Significant progress was made toward the development of more comprehensive test procedures and meaningful standards.
+The international attention focused on EMC encouraged additional research, and significant progress was made toward the development of more comprehensive test procedures and meaningful standards.

 In the past 20 years, several technology trends have had a profound impact on the relevance of EMC and the tools available to ensure it.
 The emergence of the Internet of Things has resulted in exponential growth in the number of electronic systems that need to function reliably in increasingly complex electromagnetic environments.
 The introduction of autonomous vehicles and society’s greater dependence on computers to ensure public safety has resulted in a greater emphasis on the reliability of electronic systems.
 There is less room for error when it comes to specifying meaningful EMC requirements and designing products that are guaranteed to meet those requirements.